• Skip to primary navigation

 Instant Pot Thai Red Curry Pinterest pin - bowl of curry with spoon on red and gold napkin - From Paint the Kitchen Red

-Finally, I found out that the secret to making great tasting Thai curries is to use the right kind of curry paste.
-The kind I had been using is the one commonly found in most American grocery stores.
-Changing brands made a BIG difference to the taste of the curries.
+Finally, I discovered that the secret to making great-tasting Thai curries is to use the right kind of curry paste found at Asian grocery stores.
+I had been using the one commonly found in most American grocery stores.

 There are two more ingredients you should try and get when you visit your Asian grocery store: Lime leaves (also known as k-lime, makrut and sometimes kaffir lime) and Thai basil.
 They add unsurpassed and unique flavors to this Instant Pot Thai Red Curry.